A Star Is Born (1954 film): Critical reaction

 The performances of Mason and Garland were praised; both earned Academy Award nominations, and each won a Golden Globe Award.

 The film received widespread critical acclaim, particularly Cukor's original uncut version; on the review aggregation website Rotten Tomatoes, the film has an approval rating of 98% based on 40 reviews, with an average rating of 8.1/10.
 The site's critical consensus reads "A Star Is Born is a movie of grand scope and intimate moments, featuring Judy Garland's possibly greatest performance."
-Bosley Crowther of The New York Times wrote the film was "one of the grandest heartbreak dramas that has drenched the screen in years."
+Bosley Crowther of The New York Times wrote that the film was "one of the grandest heartbreak dramas that has drenched the screen in years."
 He also added: "The whole thing runs for three hours, and during this extraordinary time a remarkable range of entertainment is developed upon the screen...No one surpasses Mr. Cukor at handling this sort of thing, and he gets performances from Miss Garland and Mr. Mason that make the heart flutter and bleed."

 Film critic Pauline Kael mentioned that the film was the "epic of Hollywood's self-sacrifice."

 Abel Green, reviewing for Variety, felt the "casting is ideal; the direction sure; the basic ingredients honest and convincing all the way.
 Miss Garland glitters with that stardust which in the plot the wastrel star James Mason recognizes."
 Harrison's Reports wrote that "...in addition to being a powerful human-interest drama that frequently tugs at the heartstrings, the picture is studded with nice touches of comedy and vastly entertaining musical interludes that are well-placed and do not interfere with the progress of the story."
 The paper also applauded Garland's performance, writing she "has never appeared to better advantage than she does in this film; she not only makes the most of her exceptional musical talents, but also endears herself to the audience with her highly sympathetic portrayal of a wholesome young woman..."

 Time wrote that Garland "gives what is just about the greatest one-woman show in modern movie history".
 Jack Moffitt of The Hollywood Reporter described the film as "the perfect blend of drama and musical—of cinematic art and popular entertainment".
 He furthermore felt "the entire success of the picture depends upon the fact that Judy really has it.
 Her song styling is as individual and arresting as Ethel Merman's.
 And, as the picture progresses, she proves it in one smash number after another."
 Similarly, Newsweek wrote that the film is "best classified as a thrilling personal triumph for Judy Garland...
 As an actress, Miss Garland is more than adequate.
 As a mime and comedienne she is even better.
 But as a singer she can handle anything from torch songs and blues to ballads.
 In more ways than one, the picture is hers".